-The serial number of this product may be found on the back side of the oven or on the left side of the control panel.
+The serial number of this product may be found on the back side of the oven.

 You should note the model number and the serial number of this oven in the space provided and retain this book as a permanent record of your purchase for future reference.